India is witnessing death of democracy: Rahul Gandhi | Politics

 - India

-Congress leader Rahul Gandhi on Friday alleged that India is witnessing the ''death of democracy'' and anybody who stands against the onset of dictatorship is ''viciously attacked''.
+Congress leader Rahul Gandhi on Friday alleged that India is witnessing the ''death of democracy'' and anybody who raises people's issues and stands against the onset of dictatorship is ''viciously attacked'' and put in jail.

 ''What we are witnessing is the death of democracy.
 That is what India is witnessing.
-What India has built brick by brick, starting almost a century ago, is basically being destroyed in front of your eyes,'' Gandhi, who was flanked by party leaders Jairam Ramesh and Ashok Gehlot, said.
+What India has built brick by brick, starting almost a century ago, is basically being destroyed in front of your eyes,'' Gandhi, who was flanked by party leaders Ashok Gehlot and Jairam Ramesh, said.

+''Democracy is now a memory in India and nothing more.
+There are going to be consequences of this because people of India will not be quiet about that,'' he also said.

 ''All of you know it, all of India knows it.
 Anybody who stands against this idea of the onset of dictatorship, does not matter who he is, where he comes from, which state, which religion, male or female, that person is viciously attacked, put in jail, arrested, beaten up,'' he said.

-The idea is that people's issues, whether they are price rise, unemployment, violence in society, must not be raised, Gandhi said.
+The idea is that people's issues, whether they are price rise, unemployment, violence in society, must not be raised, Gandhi said, alleging that the more he raises people's issues and speaks the truth, the more he will be attacked.

 ''My job is to resist the idea of the RSS and the more I do it, the more I will be attacked.
 I am happy, attack me,'' he said.

-Gandhi asserted that the government can ''continue scaring'' them, it will not make a difference.
+Gandhi asserted that the government can ''continue scaring'' them, it will not make any difference.

 To another question, he said, ''They attack the Gandhi family because we fight for an ideology and there are crores of people like us.
 We fight for democracy, for communal harmony and have been fighting for years.
 Only I did not do this.
-This has being done for years, my family members have given their lives,'' he said, adding that this is ''our responsibility''.
+This has been done for years, my family members have sacrificed their lives,'' he said, adding this is ''our responsibility''.

 ''When India is divided and Hindus-Muslims are made to fight then we feel pained, when someone is assaulted for being Dalit, we are pained, when a woman is beaten up, we are pained that is why we fight.
 This is not a family, this is an ideology,'' he asserted.

+He also said the government is claiming no one died in India during Covid, but international agencies say over five lakh people died.

+Rajasthan Chief Minister Gehlot said all opposition parties would have to come together against this ''onslaught'' of the government against democracy and claimed that these were difficult times.
+Ramesh alleged that their leader has answered all questions, unlike the prime minister who has never faced the media or held a press conference. ''He is not a 'Teleprompter-jeevi','' Ramesh said, in an apparent attack at the prime minister.

-The Congress is set to hold nationwide protests and will also 'gherao' Prime Minister Narendra Modi's residence against price rise, unemployment and GST hike on some essential items.
+The Congress is holding nationwide protests against price rise, unemployment and GST hike on some essential items.
+Dressed in black, Congress MPs led by Sonia Gandhi and Rahul Gandhi staged a protest in Parliament House complex as they marched towards Rashtrapati Bhawan as part of their nationwide protest.

-Lok Sabha and Rajya Sabha MPs of the party will also hold a ''Chalo Rashtrapati Bhavan'' (march to Rashtrapati Bhavan) from Parliament to register the protest against price rise and unemployment.
-In all capital cities, the state units would organise a gherao of Raj Bhavans in which MLAs, MLCs, former MPs and senior leaders will participate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)